 It should also be noted on their hosting agreement page, they talk about resource throttling.
 Not only does GoDaddy lack server resources in their plans, but you’re not even allowed to use 25% of the 1 CPU core you have access to.
 This is why 503 errors are very common on GoDaddy.

-All Linux hosting plans are subject to the following limitations: no more than a) 25% of one CPU core; b) 512MB of RAM; c) 100 website connections; d) 100 active processes; e) 1 MB/s disk IO.
-In the event these limitations are exceeded, your site may slow down or not be served until more resources are added… for additional fees.
+GoDaddy explains that: all Linux hosting plans are subject to the following limitations: no more than a) 25% of one CPU core; b) 512MB of RAM; c) 100 website connections; d) 100 active processes; e) 1 MB/s disk IO.
+In the event these limitations are exceeded, your site may slow down or not be served until more resources are added for additional fees.

 Inode limits are usually exceeded if you use your hosting for email too.
-Because GoDaddy’s inode limits are so low, you will want to keep web/email hosting separate.
-This is a good practice either way especially since moving emails can be a pain (I suggest Google Workspace).
+Because GoDaddy’s inode limits are so low, you should really keep your web/email hosting separate.
+This is best practice either way especially since moving emails can be a pain (I suggest Google Workspace).